Athena Tennos from Hayate the Combat Butler used to be a literal prisoner in her palace. Hayate's brother Ikusa rescued her. Then, he disappeared.

 Rea in Sankarea.
 She is restricted from ever leaving her estate by her Over Protective Dad to where she is barely even allowed to go out to school to the point she sneaks off at night to scream into an abandon well of how she wish she wasn't born a Sanka.
 And when she starts to talk to a boy, her father even takes school away from her to be home schooled and orders that the boy she was hanging out with to be castrated.
 After this, she drinks a chemical that contains poisons plants in an attempt to kill herself.
 Though it instead did something else.

-Invoked in Magic Knight Rayearth when Zagato tells the Magic Knights that Emeraude has to "spend her whole life locked up in a cage" as a result of being Pillar.
+Invoked in Magic Knight Rayearth when Zagato tells the Magic Knights that Emeraude has to "spent her whole life locked up in a cage" as a result of being Pillar.
 As Pillar, Emeraude was the most powerful person in Cephiro- but she had no freedom, at least not to have what she wished for the most (to be with the one she loved, Zagato, that is).
-Later echoed by the Magic Knights when the invaders wanted to take over Cephiro- especially when Aska wanted to be beautiful, and is told "but for who?", since the Pillar could not fall in love with anyone, lest their thoughts and wishes won't be for Cephiro anymore and it will start falling around them.
+Later echoed by the Magic Knights when the invaders wanted to take over Cephiro- especially when Aska wanted to be beautiful, and is told "but for who?", since the Pillar could not fall in love with anyone, lest their thoughts and wishes won't be for Cephiro anymore and it will start falling apart around them.

 In The Familiar of Zero, Luctiana kidnaps Saito and Tiffania and takes them to her home in an oasis.
 They are allowed to roam around the paradise.
 Since they are in the middle of a desert, they can't possibly leave without a dragon or vehicle to ride.